 Just like mobile phones receive regular updates to keep them secure, a website will also need regular updating to plug up holes in security and maintain compatibility with plugins and themes.

 Out of date websites can cease to function as expected or become infected with malware.
-A managed hosting service provides an affordable solution that removes this worry.
+A managed hosting service provides an affordable solution for website software updates that removes this worry.

 Managed hosting is a service that provides updates to your website’s software (plugins, themes, WordPress, etc.) on a regular basis.
 It can also include backup services, security scans, database optimization and more.

 Costs can range between $30 – $100 / month depending on the complexity of your site.
-Unless you are planning to do all the updates yourself, I highly recommend some sort of managed hosting for your website.
+Unless you are committed to doing all the updates yourself, I highly recommend some sort of managed hosting for your website.